jhanschoo/build_guides/docs/basic/soldering-the-controller.md

 # Soldering the controller

-Use the set of holes that are outlined by the silkscreen on the side the controller will be installed on.
+Use the set of holes that are outlined by the silkscreen.
+Keep in mind the orientation of the pinout of the controller, as well as that the the controller should normally be soldered so that it sits on the the **top** face of the keyboard.

 ## with headers